-A barrier analysis has been presented in the PDD and assessed by DNV.
+A barrier analysis has been presented in the PDD and assessed by DNV:

-The price for natural gas is more than double per energy unit than for fuel oil./3/.
-Further, natural gas supply disruptions represent a risk to the production of CaCO3 whereas fuel oil can be stored on site.
+Financial barrier: The price for natural gas is 8% higher per energy unit than for fuel oil, based on the average prices for both fuels during the years 2000 and 2002 /4/.

+Other barrier: Further, natural gas supply disruptions represent a risk to the production of $CaCO_3$ whereas fuel oil can be stored on site.

 Hence, it is from these presented barriers sufficiently demonstrated that the project is not a likely baseline scenario and that emission reductions attributable to the project are additional.